Meet your EMT Faculty/Administration Team

-For information regarding the Emergency Medical Responder (EMR) course please see the EMR link on the left.
+For information regarding the Emergency Medical Responder (EMR) course please see the EMR link on the right.
 The EMR course is highly recommended prior to taking the EMT course.

 Prerequisites for the EMT Program: CPR Certification; Your card must be one of the options below.
 If your card does not say BLS/Healthcare provider you will have to take the correct course.
 Many CPR instructors will tell you their class meets the Oxnard College EMT CPR requirements.
 If you have any doubt, please contact one of our faculty or staff.